jakeloggins/Clod-scripts/README.md

 Persistence
 -----------

 The persistence script is the workhorse of the Clod system.
-It listens to MQTT traffic in order to update device information files, handle requests from devices, and help Crouton function properly.
+It listens to MQTT traffic in order to update device information files, handles requests from devices, and helps Crouton function properly.

 * Manage requests from newly-added esp chips

 * Manage new additions of devices to the Crouton dashboard

-* Listen for Last Will and Testament ("LWT") messages to update connection status of device.
+* Listen for Last Will and Testament ("LWT") messages to update the connection status of device.

-* List to confirm messages to update endpoint states
+* List to confirm messages to update endpoint states.

 * Maintain all_devices.json, active_device_list.json, active_init_list.json, and active_device_list_esp.json

-Example all_devices object:
+### ESP chip after upload

+1. Persistence adds a newly uploaded device to all_devices as seen in the `esp-uploaded-example` device object below and to the active device lists.

+2. In the Crouton connections tab, the active devices will show up in the "Select Available Device" dropdown menu.

+3. Crouton will add the device by sending ` /deviceInfo/control/[name] "get" `.

+4. Persistence will respond by sending the device object, an example of which can be seen below in `esp-uploaded-example`, to ` /deviceInfo/confirm/[name] `.

+5. Crouton uses the device object to fill out the dashboard display cards.

+Here's what all_devices.json looks like with two device objects:

 ```
 {